boltops-tools/cody/lib/template/top/README.md

 # Cody Files

-The files in folder tell cody how to build AWS CodeBuild projects.
+The files in folder are used by cody to build AWS CodeBuild projects.
 For more info, check out the [cody docs](https://cody.run).
 Here's a quick start.

 ## Install Tool